-We spend the morning on a walking tour of historic Philadelphia.
 In the afternoon we transfer to the new Barnes Foundation located on Benjamin Franklin Parkway, for an audio-guided tour of their collection.
 Located on 4.5 acres, the vast two-storey building houses the Foundation’s art collection in an exhibition space that replicates the scale, proportion, and configuration of the original galleries in Merion.
 Designed by architects Tod Williams and Billie Tsien, it is described as a ‘gallery in a garden, a garden in a gallery.’
 Boasting a textured grey-and-gold Ramon limestone exterior and a glass canopy that glows at night, the building is a breathtaking addition to the Parkway Museum District.
 It includes a number of sustainable features, including a green roof and a 40,000 gallon rainwater cistern to water the Olin-designed gardens.
 But the true draw is the Barnes Collection, arguably America’s finest collection of Impressionist and Modernist works, including 181 Renoirs, 69 Cézannes and 59 Matisses, along with works by Manet, Degas, Seurat, Titian and Picasso.
 This collection will deepen your understanding of the European landscape tradition that has enriched American landscape painting and gardening.
 This evening we enjoy a farewell dinner at one of Philadelphia’s local restaurants.
 (Overnight Philadelphia) BD

 Day 20: Sunday 15 October, Depart Philadelphia